The Top 10 Most Memorable Amazing Race Challenges

 This challenge was another producer favorite appearing both on leg 1 of Season 14 and as a Switchback on leg 8 of Season 22.

 In this Fast Forward both members of the team had to shave their heads as part of a Hindu ritual for good luck.
-The producers liked this Fast Forward so much they used it twice.
-It first appeared in leg 9 of Season 5 when models Brandon & Nicole were faced with the choice.
+The producers liked this Fast Forward so much they used it thrice.
+It first appeared in leg 9 of season 5 when models Brandon & Nicole were faced with the choice.
 They decided to risk elimination rather than shave their lovely locks.

-The second appearance of this Fast Forward was on leg 10 of Season 20.
-Married couple Joyce & Uchenna decided to shave their heads in order to win the Fast Forward.
+The second appearance of this Fast Forward was on leg 8 of Season 7 when married couple Joyce & Uchenna decided to shave their heads in order to win the Fast Forward.
 The choice was much harder for Joyce who had long braids, whereas Uchenna was already bald.
 Joyce & Uchenna went on to win The Amazing Race, so Joyce's sacrifice proved worthwhile.

 Joyce getting her head shaved

 8. Tea Tasting

 This Roadblock took place on leg 6 of Season 18.
 The Roadblock actually began before the teams even knew it because early in the leg, while they were in Kunming, China, they tasted a specific tea at a tea shop.
 They then flew to Kolkuta, India.

 The Roadblock itself took place in Kolkuta, where the racer doing the Roadblock had to bring a mango, papaya, and a brick of tea to a tea auctioneer.
 On tables in the hall were thousands of cups of tea – only a few of which were the same mango-papaya tea the racers had tasted back in China.
 The racers had to drink an entire cup of tea once they tried it.
 They completed the Roadblock once they found the correct tea and presented it to the tea auctioneer.